Tax guide

 Keep these in one folder alongside a short note explaining the HRA calculation — the city of residence (which affects the 50%/40% threshold), basic salary, actual rent paid, and the computed exemption.
 This note matters if the department later asks why the ITR figure differs from Form 16.

-• Confirm the assessment year is AY 2026-27 for FY 2025-26 income.
+• For HRA claim 16, confirm AY 2026-27 is the correct assessment year for FY 2025-26 income.

 • Verify that the old regime is explicitly selected in the return, since HRA exemption is not available under the new regime.